+- CIP code 131307

+30 credits, 4 terms full-time

-• Program approved by the Puerto Rico Board of Postsecondary Institutions and offered in compliance with the recertification regulations of the Puerto Rico Department of Education (DEPR).
+- Program approved by the Puerto Rico Board of Postsecondary Institutions and offered in compliance with the recertification regulations of the Puerto Rico Department of Education (DEPR).

-Program Description - The program prepares health educators to be proficient in the Puerto Rico Professional Standards for Teachers and other educators.
+The program prepares health educators to be proficient in the Puerto Rico Professional Standards for Teachers and other educators.
 Graduates are career-ready, technologically savvy, and culturally competent to advance social justice causes.

-Learning Outcomes - Our graduates are experts in health education content, capable of performing needs assessments, planning and executing study plans, assessing student learning, coordinating health, advocating for health education, and serving as a resource for schools, students and their families, and communities.
+Our graduates are experts in health education content, capable of performing needs assessments, planning and executing study plans, assessing student learning, coordinating health, advocating for health education, and serving as a resource for schools, students and their families, and communities.